The Zone: Survival Mission

-The Zone: Survival Mission (Korean: 더 존: 버텨야 산다) is a South Korean streaming television program starring Yoo Jae-suk, Lee Kwang-soo, and Kwon Yuri.
-Dubbed as the "agents of mankind", the members are put into eight disaster simulations in which they must must survive for four hours.
+The Zone: Survival Mission (Korean: 더 존: 버텨야 산다) is a South Korean game television series starring Yoo Jae-suk, Lee Kwang-soo, Kwon Yuri, Kim Dong-hyun and Dex.
+Dubbed as the "agents of mankind", the members are put into eight disaster simulations in which they must survive for four hours.
 It premiered on Disney+ on September 8, 2022, with the first three episodes being released at the same time.

-The series is produced by Cho Hyo-jin, who has frequently collaborated with Yoo Jae-suk and is known for his previous shows such as Running Man, X-Man, and Family Outing.
+The series is produced by Cho Hyo-jin, who has frequently collaborated with Yoo Jae-suk and is known for his previous shows such as Running Man, X-Man, Family Outing, and Busted!.

-On November 30, 2022, it was confirmed that second season would be in production.
+On November 30, 2022, it was confirmed that the second season would be in production.
+On 14 June 2023, the first three episodes of season 2 premiered on Disney+.

+On March 11, 2024, Disney+ revealed that the upcoming third season will feature two new cast members, Kim Dong-hyun and Dex, with Lee Kwang-soo leaving the show.
+On August 7, 2024, the first three episodes of season 3 were released on Disney+.

 Premise

 In each episode, the cast is put into survival-themed simulations through "The Zone" with the assistance of AI U (voiced by You Hee-yeol), an artificial intelligence machine.
 Their task is to complete missions and endure the scenarios in 4 hours.
+In season 2, AI 2.0 replaced AI U and was voiced by the producer Cho Hyo-jin.